John-Allard/treemble-site/docs/showing-the-tree-and-fixing-problems.md

 ![Show tree screenshot](/img/Docs/Treemble_with_show_tree_but_not_tip_names.png)

-Tip: By pressing the <kbd>S</kbd> key repeatedly, you can flash the branch overlays on and off, making it easy to confirm that you the recreated tree fully overlaps the tree in teh image.
+Tip: By pressing the <kbd>S</kbd> key repeatedly, you can flash the branch overlays on and off, making it easy to confirm that the recreated tree fully overlaps the tree in the image.

 ## 2. Fixing Problems